-Autotune automatically finds the winning variant for you among a group of candidates, optimized for a metric of your choice.
+Autotune automatically finds the best variant among a group of candidates, while dynamically allocating traffic to optimize for a single target metric.

-Autotune executes a Bayesian multi-armed bandit algorithm to find a winning variant that optimizes for a target metric.
+Autotune is Statsig's Bayesian Multi-Armed Bandit.
+Autotune will test and measure different variations and their effect on a target metric.
+It continuously adjusts traffic towards the best performing variations until it can confidently pick the best variation.
+The winning variation will then receive 100% of traffic.
+We use a Thompson Sampling (Bayesian) algorithm to estimate each variant's probability of being the best variant and allocate a proportional amount of traffic.
+For example, if a given variant has a 60% probability of being the best, Autotune will provide it 60% of the traffic.
 At a high level, the multi-armed bandit algorithm works by adding more users to a treatment as soon as it recognizes that it is clearly better in maximizing the reward (the target metric).
 Throughout the process, higher performing treatments are allocated more traffic whereas underperforming treatments are allocated less traffic.
 When the winning treatment beats the second best treatment by enough margin, the process terminates.

 - The cost of exposing users to a losing treatment is high.
-For example, sending users to a landing page that is inferior may result in lost revenue.
+For example, sending new users to a landing page that is inferior may result in lost revenue or churn.
 While this may be a one-time loss, testing two user registration flows may result in users that never sign up.
 In this case, Autotune avoids permanently losing users.